Meaning for today.

 Business & Community

-Together, we can make Northern Colorado a friendly place for our neighbors living with dementia.
+Together, we can make the communities we live in a more inviting and friendly place for those living with dementia.

 “As soon as you start going to these things, you just can’t help it.
 You want to keep going for the support and friendships.” – Deborah Crandell